brevzin/cpp_proposals/2036_lambda_scope/lambda-scope.md

 Otherwise, the type of the expression is the type of the result.
 :::

-Change it to instead read (I'm trying to add bullets and parentheses to make it clear what branch each case refers to), and as a drive by fix the issue Tim Song pointed out [here](https://lists.isocpp.org/core/2020/10/9982.php):
+Change it to instead read as follows.
+Expressing this change as a diff is mostly illegible so I'm instead just presenting the before and after text separately.
+I'm also trying to add bullets and parentheses to make it clear what branch each case refers to and as a drive by fix the issue Tim Song pointed out [here](https://lists.isocpp.org/core/2020/10/9982.php):

 ::: bq
 [3]{.pnum} The result is the entity denoted by the _unqualified-id_ ([basic.lookup.unqual]).
 If the entity is either a local entity or names an _init-capture_ and